 The first leaders in North Omaha may have been the tribes that used the area for hunting for thousands of years, starting with the Woodland people, then extending to the 1700s and 1800s when the Omaha, Oto, Pawnee, and others swept through in hunts and travels through the middle of the North American continent.
-When they came through the area in 1804, Lewis and Clark found a large Ponca village of earthen lodges covering the plateau between N. 16th and N. 30th from approximately Cuming to Hamilton Streets.
+When they came through the area in 1804, Lewis and Clark found a large Otoe village of earthen lodges covering the plateau between N. 16th and N. 30th from approximately Cuming to Hamilton Streets.
 The first community leaders in the North Omaha area would have lived there.

 In 1846, Brigham Young led his Mormon pioneers westward into present-day North Omaha.
 Almost a decade after they left camp, James Mitchell founded the town of Florence in their place.
 He was an early leader, as was Erastus Beadle.
 Beadle, working on behalf of a New York-based investors group, rallied settlers into a town called Saratoga and village called Sulphur Springs between the North Freeway and Carter Lake, from Locust to Fort Streets.
 His leadership caused that little place to boom to 600 residents in a year; when the funders pulled their backing within a year, Beadle moved on.

 In the next quarter century, people continued to come and go through North Omaha.
 Every decade surely saw its boosters and drivers, and many leaders probably came and went.
 Herman Kountze began his North Omaha suburb slowly, and his brother Augustus Kountze sold a big pocket of land to the US Army for a song to ensure their investment in the city.
-George Miller invested carefully in the area, and other moguls built their mansions in the community.
+Dr. George L. Miller invested carefully in the area, and other moguls built their mansions in the community.
 However, the next big splash was very important to Omaha as a city, and North Omaha as a community.

 Growing Into the City